Benchmarking Agentic Newswriting via Journalistic Workflows: Introduction

-In this paper, we introduce \textbf{NEWSAGENT}, a benchmark and agent framework for evaluating whether agents can perform journalistic tasks through autonomous searching and editing.
-Prior work~\citep{llm_writers,AngleKindling} has emphasized the importance of selecting narrative angles in the writing task.
-However, these studies do not address the workflow in which journalists iteratively identify narrative angles, gather context, and refine their drafts based on incomplete and evolving information.
-To explicitly model this dynamic, we implement two core functions: a \textbf{time-aware search function} for retrieving historical context, and an \textbf{editing function} that enables agents to incrementally insert and remove content.
-These components define a structured task: given a news title, the current date (i.e., the release date of the news), and firsthand data such as transcripts, images, or descriptions, the agent issue search queries, gather relevant information, and progressively refine the draft.
-The output is generated by rephrasing the completed draft into a final news article.
-Figure~\ref{fig:overview} illustrates the workflow.
+Prior work~\citep{llm_writers,AngleKindling} emphasizes narrative angle selection, but does not explicitly evaluate the workflow where agents must discover missing context and iteratively revise drafts under temporal constraints.
+To model this setting, NEWSAGENT provides two core functions: a \textbf{time-aware search function} for retrieving historical context before the release date, and an \textbf{editing function} that incrementally inserts and removes content.
+Given a news title, the release date, and partial firsthand materials (e.g., transcripts or descriptions), an agent issues queries, gathers relevant background, and refines a draft before rephrasing it into a final news article (Figure~\ref{fig:overview}).